 She is my fourth child and my last baby, and she is walking.

-She, of course is delighted and high steps it all over the house, pausing to teeter uncertainly where the carpet meets the floor.
-When our two year old imitates her, he bends his legs comically and waddles across the room like a tired old cowboy.
+She, of course, is delighted and high steps it all over the house, pausing to teeter uncertainly where the carpet meets the hardwood floor.

 What has it been like for you as your children have left babyhood behind?